Human Motion Transfer with 3D Constraints and Detail Enhancement: Experiments

-It can be found that our method performs better than others.
+Comparison results with the state-of-the-art methods are reported in Table \ref{table1}.
+It can be found that our method performs better than others, in both self-transfer and cross-subject transfer.

-\subsubsection{Ablation study}
+\subsubsection{Ablation Study}

-In this part, we perform an ablation study to verify the impact of each component of our model, including using 3D constraints (``3D'') and DE-Net (``DE'').
-Our full pipeline is indicated ``Full``.
-When 3D is disabled, we use 2D pose figures as default label images.
+We perform an ablation study to verify the impact of each \hbmajor{key} component of our model, including using 3D constraints (``\textbf{3D}'') and DE-Net (``\textbf{DE}'').
+Our full pipeline is indicated as ``Full''.
+Note that ``\textbf{Full (ave)}'' means blending images from \hbmajor{the} source and target domain in an average way.

 Table \ref{table2} shows the results of the ablation study.
-It is obvious that our full proposed framework performs better than its variants.
-Both 3d constraints and DE-Net are able to enhance the results.
-Although there is no explicit 3D loss, the Laplace projection of 3D meshes literally defines the shape and geometry information and serves as a condition of Pose GAN, which plays an important role in generation, as is shown in \textbf{MT(3D only)} and \textbf{MT} .
-And the score of \textbf{MT+3D} shows the complementarity of 2D and 3D condition on this task.
-The comparison of \textbf{Full} and \textbf{MT+3D} (or \textbf{MT+DE} and \textbf{MT}) proves the performance of DE-Net.
+It is obvious that our full proposed framework performs better than \hbmajor{its} variants.
+Both 3D constraints and DE-Net are able to enhance the results. \SYT{Although there is no explicit 3D loss, the Laplace projection of 3D meshes effectively defines the shape and geometry information and serves as a condition of Pose GAN.
+The 3D constraints plays an important role in generation, as shown in \textbf{MT (3D)} and \textbf{MT (2D)}.
+The score\hbmajor{s} of \textbf{MT(2D+3D)} show the complementarity of 2D and 3D conditions on this task.} The comparison \hbmajor{between} \textbf{Full} and \textbf{MT(2D+3D)} (or \hbmajor{between} \textbf{MT(2D)+DE} and \textbf{MT(2D)}) proves the \hbmajor{positive effect} of DE-Net.
+The difference of \hbmajor{the} blending approaches is reflected in the ``\textbf{Full (ave)}'' and ``\textbf{Full}'', showing the advantage of the learned blending parameter.

-Furthermore, we can observe that scores of self-transfer between \textbf{MT} and \textbf{MT+3D} (or \textbf{MT+DE} and \textbf{Full}) are similar.
-This is because source and target subjects share the same body shape in self-transfer, which somewhat limits the effectiveness of 3D constraints, where the scores of cross-subject transfer demonstrate the important role 3D information plays on transfer between different subjects with different shapes.
+Furthermore, we can observe that \hbmajor{the} scores of self-transfer between \textbf{MT(2D)} and \textbf{MT(2D+3D)} (or \hbmajor{between} \textbf{MT(2D)+DE} and \textbf{Full}) are similar.
+This is mainly because source and target subjects share the same body shape in self-transfer, thus somewhat limiting the effectiveness (and necessity) of 3D constraints. \hbmajor{In contrast,} the scores of cross-subject transfer indicate the important role \hbmajor{of the} 3D information on transfer between different subjects with different shapes.

+\sytneww{Note that Liu \etal~\cite{lwb2019} also use the projection of a 3D model to guide the generation of GAN.
+However, compared with the correspondence map colored by UV coordinates, our Laplacian features provide a more intrinsic and continuous representation for 3D models, which is more suitable for the human image generation task. } \sytneww{Some other approaches, e.g., SMPLpix~\cite{Prokudin2021SMPLpixNA}, utilize the 3D geometry information by conditioning the depth map of human mesh vertices, which lacks structure information and is not suitable for the generative model.
+The results in Table~\ref{table:compare_pose_label} and Fig.~\ref{fig:laplacian_feature} show that our approach leads to better scores and results.}